back to top

 Cooperative robotics

-In this post I will give an introduction about cooperative robotics.
-I will explain how some robots work in group to accomplish tasks and where they can be used.
+In this post, I will give an introduction to cooperative robotics.
+I will explain how some robots work in groups to accomplish tasks and where they can be used.
 A great number of simple robots can execute complex tasks if they work together.

 Location

-To a robot cooperate with another, it is necessary they see each other.
-Some robots can have omnidirectional cameras, which appoint to all sides.
+To a robot cooperate with another, it is necessary that they see each other.
+Some robots can have omnidirectional cameras, which point in all directions.

-Other robots locate each other with ultrasound pulses, like the millibot.
-This type of robot emits radio waves and ultrasound to measure the distance with other millibots.
-The distance is measured by the time diference between the reception of the radio signal and the ultrasound.
+Other robots, such as the millibot, locate each other using ultrasound pulses.
+This type of robot emits radio waves and ultrasound to measure the distance from other millibots.
+The time difference between the reception of the radio signal and the ultrasound measures the distance.

 The kilobots locate each other with infrared transmitters and receivers.